-As discussed, MMS is a complete end-to-end solution for person-toperson mobile messaging, with full content versatility, delivering a location-independent communication experience.
+As discussed, MMS is a complete end-to-end solution for person-to-person mobile messaging, with full content versatility, delivering a locationindependent communication experience.

 MMS applications build on multiple technical elements, relating to both network infrastructure and terminals.
-Multimedia Messaging is person-to-person (client-client) communication between terminals, or from terminal to e-mail, enabled by the Multimedia Messaging Service Center.
+Multimedia Messaging is personto-person (client-client) communication between terminals, or from terminal to e-mail, enabled by the Multimedia Messaging Service Center.

-High-speed cellular data services will support various wireless imaging and Multimedia Messaging applications, as illustrated above.
-In addition to radio access technologies, developments in protocols such as WAP and TCP/IP are important technology enablers for Multimedia Messaging.
-Nokia is actively developing wireless protocols to support new messaging services, including both cellular and IP-based services.

-At the same time, digital imaging technologies are developing rapidly to competitive cost levels.
+High-speed cellular data services will support various wireless imaging and protocols such as WAP and TCP/IP new messaging services, including both At the same time, digital imaging technologies are developing rapidly to competitive cost levels.
 Digital cameras, input and output components, coding algorithms, imaging data formats and portable processing power are all becoming available for mobile multimedia use.